interop-alliance/gnap-client-js/README.md

 const capabilities = ['jwsd']

-// const user = { ... } // optional

-// Note: `key` can be passed in either in client constructor, or with request const key = {
+const key = {
   proof: 'jwsd',
   jwks: { keys: [/* ... */] }
 }

+// If you pass into the constructor params that would normally go into
+// `createRequest`, they're stored as defaults that will be auto-included
+// in requests.
+const defaults = {
+  user: { /* .. */ },
+  key,
+  interact
+}

-const auth = new XyzClient({ store, display, capabilities, user })
+const auth = new XyzClient({ store, clientDisplay, capabilities, ...defaults })
 ```

 Create and send a request (low-level API):